diegoami/Diplado/README.md

 * Edit `source/module_info.py` to point of the directory of your new module
 * Edit `build_module_lav.bat` to point to the location of your Python 2
 * Execute `build_module_lav.bat`

+## LEGACY

+This mod replaces https://github.com/diegoami/diplomacy-plus-for-warband, which is not going to be developed, as the new version by Somebody on Steam contains fixes and improvements I cannot live without.